Fusing Curiosity with Discovery: February 18 - March 5

 Texas Science Adventure

-Scan the QR code at events to earn points, tackle challenges and win prizes, like a festival t-shirt, calendar or entry for a grand-prize giveaway: a special stay at the McDonald Observatory.
+Scanning a QR code at events, participants earned points, tackled challenges and won prizes, like a festival t-shirt, calendar or entry for a grand-prize giveaway: a special stay at the McDonald Observatory.